 Whether you are looking to plan a memorial service that takes place after the cremation or a more traditional-style farewell that reflects your own or your loved one's wishes, we would be honoured to support you.
 Click below to find out more.

 Despite having a no-service cremation, it is important that something is done to celebrate and honour your loved one’s life.
-It's easier (and cheaper) than you might think to plan a DIY funeral.

 There are actually no rules when it comes to funerals.
-In the same way that organising any event or celebration, like a birthday or even a wedding, is usually done without hiring an official event planner, arranging all aspects of planning a funeral or memorial service can be done yourself.
+In the same way that organising any event or celebration, like a birthday or even a wedding, is usually done without hiring an official event planner, arranging aspects of planning a funeral or memorial service can be done yourself.

 Advantages of a DIY funeral.